-Most couples that inquire with me about their Colorado elopement, envision a peaceful day surrounded by the wild mountains that they have all to themselves.
+Most couples that inquire with us about their Colorado elopement envision a peaceful day surrounded by the wild mountains that they have all to themselves.
 The reality may be that you are stuck in bumper-to-bumper traffic, have to drive around for 10 minutes to find parking at the trailhead and, then, during your vows a big group of people loudly walk by.
 It just wasn’t what you had envisioned.
-That is why I suggest to all of my couples that they consider a weekday elopement in Colorado.
+That is why we suggest to all of our couples that they consider a weekday elopement in Colorado.

 Read on for seven reasons why you should consider a weekday elopement!

 Colorado is busy any time of year and especially on the weekends when locals take off to explore the mountains.
 You didn’t choose to get married in this way just to have complete strangers witness your vows.
-This is the primary reason I suggest to my couples that they choose a weekday elopement.
+This is the primary reason we suggest to our couples that they choose a weekday elopement.
 If you want fewer strangers walking around while you’re saying your vows, a weekday is essential.

 Colorado has very few roadways leading into the mountains.
 If you have ever headed for the hills on a Friday afternoon or Saturday or Sunday morning, you know that Colorado traffic is less than ideal.
 Don’t even think about driving into Rocky Mountain National Park at a reasonable time on a Saturday or Sunday.
 You’ll likely get stuck in half an hour of traffic just to enter the park.
 Many Colorado trailheads fill up easily by 8 am on weekends.
 To avoid the headache of traffic and parking, plan on a Monday – Thursday elopement.